Methodology

 • As part of assurance work, the data reported through the ILR is monitored by the ESFA to ensure it is high quality and meets their published funding rules.
 A sample of colleges are also selected for external funding audit, part of which checks that ILR returns accurately reflect the learners on roll and the learning they receive.

-More information on the ILR can be found on gov.uk.
+More information on the ILR can be found on gov.uk (opens in a new tab).

 Validation and quality assurance of source data